 Selective Serotonin Reuptake Inhibitors or SSRIs

 Selective Serotonin Reuptake Inhibitors, or SSRIs, came in use as depression medications in the late 1980s.
-These antidepressants work by blocking specific sites (receptors) on nerve cells that reabsorb (reuptake) the neurotransmitter serotonin-the low supply of which induces depressive symptoms.
-By blocking these receptors selectively, SSRIs cause a longer availability of serotonin in the brain, relieving depression.
+These antidepressants work by blocking specific sites (receptors) on nerve cells that reabsorb (reuptake) the neurotransmitter serotonin, the low supply of which induces depressive symptoms.
+By blocking these receptors selectively, SSRIs cause a longer availability of serotonin in the brain, thereby relieving depression.
 While these are considered safer than other types of antidepressants like MAOIs and TCAs.

-SSRI’s are sold under the brand names Zoloft, Celexa, Prozac, Paxil, and Luvox, Bupropion and several others.
+SSRI’s are sold under the brand names Zoloft, Celexa, Prozac, Paxil, Luvox, Bupropion and others.
 This medication affects the brain’s neurotransmitters, such as dopamine.
 The advantage of prescribing an SSRI medication is that this type tends to have fewer side effects than either the tricyclics or the monoamine oxidase inhibitors (MAOIs), which are older forms of depression medication and may not be a physician’s first choice.

 All these reuptake inhibitors alleviate the symptoms of depression by inhibiting the reuptake of certain neurotransmitters, especially of serotonin and norepinephrine.
 Bupropion (sold as Wellbutrin) is another one of the SSRIs.
 It acts by blocking the reuptake of dopamine and norepinephrine.
 Selective serotonin reuptake inhibitors generally have fewer side effects than other types of antidepressants and hence are more popular prescription for depression.

 It is very important for patients to take their medication as prescribed.
-Some people start feeling better and assume that they don’t need to keep on taking the medication and so they stop.
-Other patients become discouraged at the amount of time it seems to be taking to get relief and also go off their medication.
+Some people start feeling better and assume that they don’t need to keep on taking the medication and they stop.
+Other patients become discouraged at the amount of time it seems to be taking to get relief and go off their medication.
 Both of these courses of action are ill-advised, to say the least.

 Headaches and nausea can also be a problem.
 These side effects are generally short-lived.
 Some people report feeling nervous or having difficulty falling asleep.
-The nervousness is usually a temporary problem.
+Nervousness is usually a temporary problem.
 People who experience sleep disruptions (waking up during the night) or have trouble getting to sleep may find that changing the time of day they take their medication (i.e. take it earlier in the evening) helpful.